JyotismoyKalita/Learning-DS-C/Readme.md

   - **count_leaves** : counts the total leaves in the tree.
   - **count_internal** : counts the total internal nodes in the tree.
   - **count_height** : counts the total no. of edges from root to the deepest leaf (_height_) in the tree.
   - **free_all** : frees all the dynamically allocated nodes in the tree in post order traversal.
+- **Binary Search Tree:**
+  Implemented Binary Search Tree by creating struct similar to that of _Binary Tree_.
+The fundamental difference being the logic of insertion and deletion.
+Implemented Binary Search Tree functions:
+  - **create** : allocates memory for _NODE_ and returns its address.
+  - **insert** : inserts a new node at the correct position in the BST through recursion by following the BST insertion rules.
+  - **search** : searches for a value in the BST recursively using the BST rules.
+Returns _NULL_ if value not present.
+  - **find_min** : finds the minimum value in the BST using the BST rules through recursion.
+  - **find_max** : finds the maximum value in the BST using the BST rules through recursion.
+  - **delete_node** : deletes the node with specified value using recursion and handling proper replacement and structure of nodes by following the BST rules.
+  - **display_inorder** : displays the tree in **inorder** sequence.
+This prints the values in ascending order.
+  - **free_all** : frees all the dynamically allocated nodes in the BST in post order traversal.

 (_❕ This repository is a practise in progress and more data-structures will be added in future_)